Hollie McNish: Career

 In 2016 BBC Radio 4 Woman's Hour broadcast a seven-part radio short documentary series hosted by McNish entitled Becoming a Mother: A Hot Cup of Tea with Hollie McNish which explored motherhood from many angles, including poverty, linguistic barriers, mothering as migrants and teenage parenting.

 In 2018, she was artist in residence at Chester's Storyhouse.
+In 2019, McNish won the Farrago Poetry Slam Championship.

 As well as live events, McNish is also an advocate for online poetry readings and a number of McNish's YouTube videos have gone viral.
-By 2015 her youtube account had had over 4.1 million views.
-In 2020, during the coronavirus lockdown, McNish began her regular online event: Poems in Pyjamas, streamed each Sunday night between 9.30-10pm for free on her instagram and facebook channels.
+By 2015 her YouTube account had had over 4.1 million views.
+In 2020, during the Coronavirus lockdown, McNish began her regular online event, Poems in Pyjamas, streaming every Sunday night on her Instagram and Facebook channels.

+She is a patron of Baby Milk Action, a network of over 270 citizens groups in more than 160 countries whose aim is 'to stop misleading marketing by the baby feeding industry... protect breastfeeding and babies fed on formula to prevent unnecessary death and suffering'.

 Critical response

-McNish's work has divided critics, with P. N. Review going so far as to refuse to review her 2018 Picador publication Plum, because 'to do so for a poetry journal would imply that it deserves to be taken seriously as poetry'.
+McNish's work has divided critics, with Rebecca Watts of the P. N. Review going so far as to refuse to review her 2018 Picador publication Plum, because "to do so for a poetry journal would imply that it deserves to be taken seriously as poetry".
 Following an online response from McNish, this article received coverage in several national news outlets such as The Guardian and the BBC.
-In the same year, Emma Watson named McNish, alongside other poets Rupi Kaur and Sabrina Mahfouz, as having reignited her love for poetry.
+In the same year, actress/influencer Emma Watson named McNish, alongside other poets Rupi Kaur and Sabrina Mahfouz, as having reignited her love for poetry.

 Commentary on her work has included:

 "But even by the standards of the defiantly lawless world of performance poetry, McNish, the English-raised daughter of Scottish parents, must seem – to some, at least – like a bewildering law unto herself."